What is Writing Across the Curriculum (WAC)?

 - Lab/field reports

-Creating a good writing assignment
+Creating an effective writing assignment

 - Determine whether formal or informal writing will be most appropriate